amirouche/guile-arew/scheme/assume.md

 #### `(assume obj message ...)` syntax

-This special form is an expression that evaluates to the value of obj if obj evaluates to a true value.
-It is an error if obj evaluates to a false value.
+This special form is an expression that evaluates to the value of `OBJ` if `OBJ` evaluates to a true value.
+It is an error if `OBJ` evaluates to a false value.
 In this case, implementations are encouraged to report this error together with the messages to the user, at least when the implementation is in debug or non-optimizing mode.
 In case of reporting the error, an implementation is also encouraged to report the source location of the source of the error.